 Benjamin Stratford sat down at the kitchen table and wiped sleep from his eyes.
-His mother, Anne, promptly set a plate of breakfast in front of him consisting of eggs, bacon, pancakes, and large banana-nut muffin.
+His mother, Anne, promptly set a plate of breakfast in front of him that consisted of eggs, bacon, pancakes, and a large banana-nut muffin.
 His favorite.
 His father, Daniel, was reading news on a tablet while an identical plate of food gradually grew cold in front of him.
 Ben grabbed a fork and dug in.

 “Thanks mom,” he said between mouthfuls.

 “Of course.”
 Anne sat down.
 All three of them seemed identical in age.
 The only thing separating her son from her husband was a short beard and a few grey strands of hair.
 She watched her son eat, then turned toward her husband and said, “Daniel dear, I’ve got my work orders already.
 It seems I’m back at it tomorrow.
-They don’t give us single day to ourselves, do they?”
+They don’t give us a single day to ourselves, do they?”

 “What’re you talking about?”
 Daniel said, his face still engrossed in the screen.
-“You had twenty years off of work.”
+“You had twenty years off work.”

 “Where did the time go?”

 “Are you saying you want another one?
 They won’t let you.
 Not until you work at least ten years.”

 “Work will be good for you.”

 “I know, but enough about that.
 Today is Ben’s big day.
 Give him some advice Daniel.”

 Daniel put down the tablet and looked at his son, who had just stuffed half a pancake in his mouth.
 “Good luck son.
 You’ll do great.”
 Ben grinned.